MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 * * *

-#### a).
-Put a filter in your rules
+#### Put a Filter in Your Rules (optional)

+This is an example.
 If you had a container you didnt want to include in the logs, you can add a rule to drop specific containers.

 ```ini
 rule {